Scissett

 Scissett grew up around the woollen industry in the 19th century as mill owners built houses in the area for their workers.
 The nearby coalfields also provided employment.
 These industries are now gone and some of the mills are now retail units.

 The Scissett Baths (and leisure centre) is one of the main attractions for the surrounding area.

 Scissett has first and middle schools to provide education for children ages 4 to 13.

 Scissett Youth Band was founded in the village in 1978 but moved to Shelley Methodist Hall in 1991.

 Sport

 Scissett is home to Nortonthorpe Sports Club (NSC) based at the top of Springfield Avenue.
 NSC has been in existence for 75 years, since 1949, and has been a registered charity since 1978.
 Its primary purpose is to provide recreational facilities for the benefit of the people of Scissett and surrounding areas and is overseen by a number of trustees.

-Scissett FC, a local school and a charity dedicated to our armed forces veterans all combine to help deliver recreational services in pursuit of our charitable objectives.